jb1981dev/Precise-Docs/docs/source/applytransforms.rst

 The operator is designed to be simple and efficient, regardless of your selection:

 * **Single Object:** Select any single object that has linked duplicates and run the operator.
 The transform will be applied to that object and all of its instances.
 * **Multiple Objects:** You can select multiple objects at once, even if they belong to different instance groups.
-The operator will intelligently process each group independently in a single action.
-The **active object** has no special role here; it is simply treated like any other object in the selection.
+The operator will try to find a leader for each group, if the instances belong to a single group it will try to find the active object as a reference.
+If the instances belong to different groups, you can only have one instance of each group selected, so that it knows which object to use when applying the transforms.